ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPlaneFindInSystemWithRateResult.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.is_valid`
+              - True indicates the method call was successful.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.origin_position`
+              - The position of the plane's center point in the specified coordinate system.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.origin_velocity`
+              - The rate of change of the position of the plane's center point in the specified coordinate system.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.x_axis`
+              - X-axis vector in the specified reference system.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.x_axis_rate`
+              - A rate of change of the X-axis vector in the specified reference system.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.y_axis`
+              - Y-axis vector in the specified reference system.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPlaneFindInSystemWithRateResult.y_axis_rate`
+              - A rate of change of the Y-axis vector in the specified reference system.

 Import detail